One Kings Lane marketplace case study: book a demo to start yours

 One Kings Lane is an internet-based store that focuses on luxury furniture, home embellishments, and decor, presenting carefully selected assortments and designer products for those passionate about interior design.
 If you’d like to start your own marketplace like One Kings Lane, you’re facing a buy vs build decision.
-So before you decide to build it in-house on top of Spree open-source, consider using Vendo, which is a marketplace SaaS.
-Go live, start selling, iterate.
+So before you decide to build it in-house on top of Spree open-source, consider using Vendo, which is the feature-rich Enterprise Edition cutting your time-to-market to a few weeks.

 Build vs Buy a marketplace?